652 The Queensway, Etobicoke, ON M8Y 1K7

 1. Prioritize “Breathable” Footwear

 Fungi love trapped moisture.
-To combat this, choose shoes made of natural materials like leather or mesh, which allow air to circulate.
+To combat this, choose shoes made of natural materials like leather or mesh, which allow air to circulate better for your feet.

 • The 24-Hour Rule: Avoid wearing the same pair of shoes two days in a row.
 Giving your shoes 24 hours to air out ensures that any lingering moisture evaporates before you put them back on.